bahramis/ASPRIN/README.md

       -h, --help            show this help message and exit -s dbSNP VCF file
       -e RADAR RNA editing database file
-      -t Number of threads (default: number of chromosomes in SNV file) -a                    Use all the variants
+      -t Number of threads (default: 25)
+      -a                    Use all the variants

     required arguments: